Interview with CORDUROY Director JAMAL HOWARD

 ABOUT JAMAL HOWARD

-Jamal Howard (Director) is the Artistic Associate at Emerald City Theatre and has directed and choreographed ECT’s productions of The Wiz, Magic Tree House: Showtime with Shakespeare, and the Chicago premiere of Corduroy.
+Jamal Howard (Director) is the Artistic Associate Director at Emerald City Theatre and has directed and choreographed ECT’s productions of The Wiz, Magic Tree House: Showtime with Shakespeare, and the Chicago premiere of Corduroy.
 Jamal also is the Co-Artistic Director of the Chicago theater company, New American Folk Theatre (NAFT), where he most recently directed the original play, Scraps.
 Originally from San Jose, CA, his love of musicals began at age 8 when he started performing with Children’s Musical Theatre San Jose.
 Jamal also co-founded NAFT in 2012.

 In this sweet adaptation of Don Freeman’s classic book, a small bear’s quest for a missing button leads to the friendship of a lifetime.
 After the lights are dimmed and the doors locked, the department store comes to life with circus elements and physical comedy.
 It’s up to Corduroy to outsmart the Night Watchman as he waits for his new pal Lisa to return with her mother.
 Along with exciting scenes of clowning and mischief, the story teaches the importance of empathy and unconditional love.
 Tailored for young imaginations, this playful adventure will delight ages three and up!